PiaSys/PnP-Contoso-Orders-ACE/docs/APIs-Implementation-Details.md

 ```

 Notice the configuration values with trailing **AzureAd:**.
 They define the main settings about the AAD app registered in the previous section:
-- AzureAd:Instance : this is always https://login.microsoftonline.com/ unless you are in scenarios like Governement, China where the AAD endpoint can vary.
+- AzureAd:Instance : this is always https://login.microsoftonline.com/ unless you are in scenarios like Government, China, etc. where the AAD endpoint can vary.
 - AzureAd:TenantId : this is the **Tenant ID** of the tenant where you registered the multi-tenant app (the one we called *main* tenant).
 - AzureAd:ClientId : this is the **Client ID** of the registered app.
 - AzureAd:Audience : this is the **Application ID URI** that you defined while registering the permission scopes for the app.